andrewpfunk/serverless-tutorial/README.md

 Note: this tutorial will not go into branching or other details about using Git.
 Here is a good tutorial: https://learngitbranching.js.org/

 - In your repository on github.com, Click on Code, select the HTTPS tab, and copy the URL to clipboard
-- In a Terminal window, cd to an empty directory and run 'git clone URL', e.g.:
+- In a Terminal window on your computer, cd to an empty directory and run 'git clone URL', e.g.:
 - git clone https://github.com/*username*/*username*.github.io.git
+- cd *username*.github.io

+In this directory you should see the files you created on github.com.

+- If necessary, install Node.js and npm: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
+- Use npm to install Netlify CLI: https://docs.netlify.com/cli/get-started/
+- In the *username*.github.io directory, run: netlify dev

+If the required dependencies have all been installed correctly, the web app should open a new browser tab with the app running at http://localhost:8888/.
+If it doesn't work, look for error messages shown in the Terminal window and try to follow the instructions to fix the problems.

+- Try adding, deleting, and marking Todos complete

+Remember to allow time for communication to and from the database.
+The behavior of the web app should be the same on your computer as it was on netlify.app.

+TODO Check database config

+---

+Next steps...